IITD-data-systems/ws-2024/lab4/index.md

 - Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code

-- After starting the container as shown above, click the green button in the bottom-left corner of VS Code (or press Ctrl/Cmd + Shift + P and search for "Dev Containers: Attach to Running Container")
+- After starting the container as shown above, click the blue button in the bottom-left corner of VS Code (or press Ctrl/Cmd + Shift + P and search for "Dev Containers: Attach to Running Container")

 - Select the running `popper` container